ibm-cloud-docs/watson/running-node-examples.md

     ```
     {: codeblock}

     You might have to make other changes.
-For example, here you add enough text for Personality Insights to analyze.
+For example, here you add enough text for {{site.data.keyword.personalityinsightsshort}} to analyze.

 1. Issue the command `node {example_application.vn}.js` to run the code.
 For example,